About my process

 I was born in London in 1967.
-I studied for my art Foundation at Kingsway College, London and my Fine Art degree in Painting at St Martin’s College, London, graduating in 1998.
-When I’m not pursuing other creative interests, I spend my time in my South London studio making art.
+I studied for my Foundation at Kingsway College, London and my Fine Art degree in Painting at St Martin’s College, London, graduating in 1998.
+For many years I stepped away from my visual art practice full time, but now I am usually found in my South London studio making my art.

 Murphy & Sykes Pop-Up Show, Victoria Works, London 2024 Murphy & Sykes Pop-Up Show, Victoria Works, London 2023